-Figure 8.
-A) Tectonic map of the Trans-Hudson orogen and the South-East Churchill province, modified after Corrigan et al. (2021); B) Cross-section of the accreted continental crustal fragments of the Core Zone of the South-East Churchill Province modified after Corrigan et al. (2021); C) schematic diagram illustrating the decollement location in a conceptual pre-orogenic cross section.
-If the decollement horizon coincided with the Moho of the microcontinental fragments such that they unzipped during continental subduction, and with the top of the crust of intervening oceanic basins, the juxtaposition of the continents without intervening accretionary prisms, and their westward sweeping Barrovian metamorphism trailed by arc magmatism may be explained by the continuous subduction of a single slab.
+Figure 8. (a) Tectonic map of the Trans-Hudson orogen and the South-East Churchill province, modified after Corrigan et al. (2021); (b) Cross-section of the accreted continental crustal fragments of the Core Zone of the South-East Churchill Province modified after Corrigan et al. (2021); (c) schematic diagram illustrating the decollement location in a conceptual pre-orogenic cross section.
+If the decollement horizon coincided with the Moho of the microcontinental fragments such that they unzipped during continental subduction, and with the top of the crust of intervening oceanic basins, the juxtaposition of the continuous subduction of a single slab.
 See text for further discussion.